What You Need to Know About Allowing Pets Into Your Charleston Rental

 More People Will Be Interested in Your Property

 Taking care of a pet requires time, devotion, and attention.
-In most cases, this means that your new tenants will put the same efforts into taking care of your property.
+In most cases, this means that your new tenants will put the same effort into taking care of your property.

 Just like there are benefits, there are also some risks associated with allowing pets on your property.
 Here are some of the most common ones.